-Leo Varadkar says partner's Coronation comments 'were private'
+Leo Varadkar's partner apologises over Coronation comments

 - Published

-Taoiseach (Irish prime minister) Leo Varadkar has said that comments made by his partner during the Coronation of King Charles III were never intended to become public.
+Earlier, Mr Varadkar said the comments made by his partner were never intended to become public.

-The taoiseach and Matthew Barrett attended the coronation in London on Saturday 6 May.
+Mr Barrett attended the Coronation in London with the taoiseach.

 Irish President Michael D Higgins and his wife Sabina also attended the event.